Coolalalala/Cooler-bbs-mod/README.md

 Cooler BBS was originally a standalone mod, aimed to make BBS cooler through bytecode injection.
 However, since I figured out how to use gitHub, I'm now directly modifying the original mod!

-Generally speaking, this fork will contain a lot of cool (obscure) features, such as more variables in the snowstorm particle engine, and addressing some weird McHorse decisions.
+Generally speaking, this fork will contain a lot of cool (obscure) features, such as more variables in the snowstorm particle engine, and shader related stuff.

 # BBS mod (Original description)